Lelalomos/Dictionary-google/README.md

-# Dictionary Anywhere
+# Dictionary all language version

-The **Dictionary Anywhere** extension helps you stay focused on what you are reading by eliminating the need to search for meaning, Double-clicking any word will view its definition in a small pop-up bubble.
+The extension helps you stay focused on what you are reading by eliminating the need to search for meaning, Double-clicking any word will view its definition in a small pop-up bubble.
 Now you never have to leave what you are reading to search for the meaning of the words you don't yet know.